vparrello/FIG-Bioinformatics-Course/2_Hammers/SyllabusUnit2.md

 So far we have only looked at the Kmers in the PheS SOUR sequences.
 Now we must make sure that a hammer doesn't occur outside of a SOUR in any of the representative genomes.

+# Hammer Exercise 5 - Building Hammers Using More Than One SOUR

+So far we have built hammers for a RepGenSet using only its PheS SOUR sequences.
+We can obtain more reliable genome assignments by requiring a consensus on which genomes are present within a sample, by allowing a "jury" of several different SOURs to "vote" on which RepGen genomes are closest to a sample.